-Performance Metrics for Incentive Compensation: What to Measure
+Performance Metrics for Incentive Compensation

+Incentive compensation only works if it’s tied to the right outcomes.
+That’s where perf come in.
 Whether you’re launching a new incentive pay program or refining an existing one, choosing the right KPIs (key performance indicators) is crucial.
 These metrics are the foundation of incentivized compensation - and the key to aligning employee effort with company goals.

 In this article, we’ll walk through: